- Home

 Reducing the risk of bowel side effects

-Radiation therapy can have side effects, including bowel changes.
-To move the bowel away from the prostate, the radiation oncologist may suggest a spacer.
-Before the treatment course begins, a temporary gel or balloon is injected into the space between the prostate and bowel.
-This procedure is usually done by a urologist as a day procedure under a light anaesthetic.
+- To move the bowel away from the prostate and help prevent side effects, the radiation oncologist may suggest a spacer.
+Before treatment begins, a temporary gel or balloon is injected between the prostate and bowel.
+This is done by a urologist as a day procedure under a light anaesthetic.
+The cost of a spacer is not subsidised by Medicare.
+Ask your doctors what you will have to pay and the benefits for your situation.

-The radiation therapists may advise you to drink fluids before each treatment session so you have a full bladder.
+- The radiation therapist may advise you to drink fluids before each treatment session so you have a full bladder.
 This will expand your bladder and push the bowel higher up into the abdomen, away from the radiation.
-They may also advise you to empty your bowels before each treatment to help ensure the prostate is in the same position every time.

 → READ MORE: Brachytherapy for prostate cancer